 Compared to the previous iteration, the Magic Keyboard sits lower and is, therefore, a bit more comfortable to use.
 The scissor mechanism buttons also have a decent amount of travel for such a low profile keyboard, and getting used to them is quick and easy.

-All things considered, if you want the best wireless keyboard for Mac that’s going to just work, period, the Magic Keyboard is the one to get.
+All things considered, the Magic Keyboard is the one to get.

 Logitech Easy-Switch K811